jeseniapar/term-web/README.md

-Currently working on javascript portion to give it functionality.
+This is a webpage portfolio for Ethan Jiang.
+- It includes a pokemon stat-page design and the optionality to type and learn more about each stat.
+- I'm still working on (1) responsiveness and (2) small design things.
+- Need to link certain commands to other pages.

 View unstable [github host webpage](https://jeseniapar.github.io/term-web.github.io/).

-This is a webpage portfolio for Ethan Jiang.
-It includes a pokemon stat-page style design and the optionality to type and learn more about each stat.